kaungkhantko/CareerCrafter/README.md

 ## License

-Job Recommender is released under the MIT License.
+CareerCrafter is released under the MIT License.
 See the LICENSE file for details.

 ## Future Work